 It is not a coincidence that this specific temple was chosen for the museum, as the place is directly connected with arts and culture: Here operated, during the Venetian period, a great school where ancient Greek writers, philosophy, theology and painting were taught.
-Some of the greatest Cretans of cultures were educated here, among them Vitsentzos Kornaros, Georgios Hortatzis and, perhaps, El Greco .That time flourished the famous Cretan School of Iconography which ’s main representatives were Michael Damaskinos, El Greco, George Klontzas, Theofanis Kris.
-Note that Candia (aka today’s Heraklion) in 1600 housed 200 painters, a large number in proportion to its 20000 residents.
+Some of the greatest Cretans of culture were educated here, among them Vitsentzos Kornaros, Georgios Hortatzis and, perhaps, El Greco .That time flourished the famous Cretan School of Iconography which ’s main representatives were Michael Damaskinos, El Greco, George Klontzas, Theofanis Kris.
+Note that Candia (current Heraklion) in 1600 housed 200 painters, a large number in proportion to its 20000 residents.

 After the conquest of Crete by the Turks, this course of culture was violently interrupted and the building was converted to the mosque Zulfikar Ali.
 It operated until 1922, because in 1920 the church of Saint Minas bought it and established an ecclesiastical museum.
 Since 1967 the building houses the most important exhibition of Byzantine Icons in Crete, with works of the most celebrated painters of that time (e.g. Michael Damaskinos) and religious relics, manuscripts, vestments and frescoes of the period 14th to 19th century.
 The temple and the museum were renovated in 2010.